RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models: Related Work

-Unstructured pruning accelerates inference by sparsifying weight matrices.
+\paragraph{Unstructured pruning} Unstructured pruning accelerates inference by sparsifying weight matrices.
 SparseGPT \cite{frantar2023sparsegpt} enables one-shot pruning of LLMs via an efficient second-order update.
 WANDA \cite{sun2024simple} introduces an activation-aware importance score that works with only a small calibration set.
 There also exist approaches that pursue higher accuracy, such as AlphaPruning \cite{lu2024alphapruning}, which varies the pruning ratio across layers.
 While effective, unstructured methods do not actually reduce parameter count.
-Their memory and speed benefits depend on specialized sparse kernels and hardware support, and thus they are generally unsuitable for small devices.
+Their memory and speed benefits depend on specialized hardware supports, and thus they are generally unsuitable for small devices.